Outsourcing web development projects have always been a taboo topic.

 Outsourcing to either web development companies or freelancers can be a huge pain if you don’t have a basic idea of what you want to achieve.

 There are different kinds of web development tasks and each one needs to be approached strategically.
 Some companies specialize in mobile development and they do a tremendous job developing mobile software components.
-Others are really good with WordPress and web design.
+Others are really good with Wordpress and web design.
 Now, the most important thing you want to do is to take a close look at what they’ve created in the past and who they’ve worked with.
 You can then decide if their previous projects have a similar or compatible design style of what you had in mind.

-However, in the prospecting phase of finding a web development company, it’s just a matter of talking to a few companies and seeing which one is best suited for you.
+In the prospecting phase of finding a web development company, it’s just a matter of talking to a few companies and seeing which one is best suited for you.

 2. Communication is key.